daisugiland/daisugi/STYLE_GUIDE.md

         └── app.js
     ```

-2.  `Files`: Name file as export whenever possible.
-Good for searchability.
+  * A file that exports only one class, function, or constant should be named for that class, function or constant.

+    ❌ Bad

+    ```javascript
+    // file name: programstore.js

+    export class ProgramStore {
+      ...
+    }
+    ```

+    ✔️ Good

+    ```javascript
+    // file name: ProgramStore.js

+    export class ProgramStore {
+      ...
+    }
+    ```

+  * Files whose exports multiple things, the file name should be kept short, meaningful and easily understandable to others.
+  * Avoid index as file name.
+    > ✔️ It does not reflect the content of the file.

+    > ✔️ The file can`t live outside of the folder, because breaks the chain between folder name + file name.

-3.  `Entrypoints`: Do not use the filename index.ts/index.js.
-The meaning is not so useful.
-NodeJS has special treatment for index name, but other engines like Deno not.
+    > ✔️ NodeJS has special treatment for index file, but other engines like Deno not.

-4.  `Variables`: CamelCase for variables.
+1.  `Variables`: CamelCase for variables.

     ❌ Bad